ajaynomics/cloudflare-ai/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+A special thanks to the team at [langchainrb](https://github.com/andreibondarev/langchainrb) &ndash; I learnt a lot reading your codebase as I muddled my way through the initial effort.